drop-target-pinball/spin/README.md

 A work in progress.
 Judge Dredd Remix is first.

-Version alpha-v6 was for getting the first pass of all the chain modes done.
+Version alpha-v7 was for getting the chain modes playable on the actual machine.
+The next version will be for polishing up the base mode, adding multiball, drain shield, crime scenes, etc.
-Version alpha-v7 will be for getting lamps, flashers, and mechs working properly with the chain modes.

 ## Demo